JacopoWolf/PotatoChatProtocol/docs/PCP-Min.md

 It also sends it's unique id sent when initializing the connection.

-If message lenght is greater than [ 2044 - alias lenght ] it means the message has been splitted between multiple packages.
+If message lenght is greater than [ 2043 - alias lenght ] it means the message has been splitted between multiple packages.
-Last package is notified with a message lenght lesser than 2044.
+Last package is notified with a message lenght lesser than 2043 - alias lenght.
 If the content results in a multiple of this number, an empty package will be sent to notify end of transmission.